beancount/docs/docs/rounding_precision_in_beancount.md

 ### Inference on Amounts Held at Cost<a id="inference-on-amounts-held-at-cost"></a>

-An idea from by Matthew Harris ([<span class="underline">here</span>](https://groups.google.com/d/msg/beancount/5u-xgR-ttjg/sXfU32ItRscJ)) is that we could also use the value of the to the smallest decimal of the number of units times the cost as a number to use in establishing the tolerance for balancing transactions.
+An idea from by Matthew Harris ([<u>here</u>](https://groups.google.com/d/msg/beancount/5u-xgR-ttjg/sXfU32ItRscJ)) is that we could also use the value of the to the smallest decimal of the number of units times the cost as a number to use in establishing the tolerance for balancing transactions.
 For example, in the following transaction:

     2014-05-06 * “Buy mutual fund”
       Assets:Investments:RGXGX       23.45 RGAGX {42.6439 USD}